githubSapir3/NoteAndMore/NoteAndMore/routes/Decomentation.md

 - Most endpoints return paginated results and detailed error messages.
 - See below for example endpoints:

-### Example Endpoints

-- `POST /api/auth/register` – Register new user
-- `POST /api/auth/login` – Login and get JWT token
-- `GET /api/users/profile` – Get current user profile
-- `GET /api/tasks` – Get tasks (filter, sort, paginate)
-- `POST /api/events` – Create event
-- `PUT /api/contacts/:id` – Update contact
-- `POST /api/shopping/:id/items` – Add item to shopping list
-- `GET /api/categories` – Get categories

 For full details, see the endpoint list below or review the backend route files.

 ---
 **Tip:**
-Always send the JWT token in the `Authorization: Bearer <token>` header for protected
+Always send the JWT token in the .env file